College of Nursing

 Juliana Hayes, Millry, AL, Nursing

-About the Division of Nursing
+About the College of Nursing

-The Ira D. Pruitt Division of Nursing provides nursing programs designed to meet the growing learning needs of the region and contemporary society.
+The Ira D. Pruitt College of Nursing provides nursing programs designed to meet the growing learning needs of the region and contemporary society.
 Our mission is to bring about positive change in the field of healthcare through nursing education, service-learning projects, and community outreach.
 Nursing presents an opportunity to care for, serve, and help others.
 At its core, nursing provides for the well-being and basic care needs of an individual or community of individuals.

-DON Programs and Initiatives
+CON Programs and Initiatives

-Faculty
+Faculty & Staff

 Accreditation